lightuponcloud/document-manager-assessment/README.md

 5. `$ direnv allow .`
 6. `$ pipenv install -r requirements/local.txt`.
 If Python 3.11 is not the default Python version on your system you may need to explicitly create the virtual environment (`$ python3.11 -m venv .venv`) prior to running the install command.
 7. `$ pipenv run python manage.py migrate` to create the database.
 8. `$ pipenv run python manage.py load_file_fixtures` to create the fixture file versions.
+This command also adds two test users.
 9. `$ pipenv run python manage.py runserver 0.0.0.0:8001` to start the development server on port 8001.
 10. Navigate to the client/doc-manager directory.
 11. `$ npm install` to install the dependencies.